 How to get more questions right on the multiple-choice section of the baby bar

-This part is similar to the full bar exam.
-But you’re facing questions from three subjects: Contracts, Criminal Law, and Torts.
-This limits the scope but also means you have to be proficient in all three subjects to do well.
+This limits the scope and universe of things to know, but it also means you have to be proficient in all three subjects to do well.
 You can’t just wing one subject.

 Using real multiple-choice questions

-As with the essays, you must see actual questions and answer them correctly now, before the exam.
+To be prepared for the baby bar, see actual questions and answer them correctly now, before the exam.
 There are great resources that offer actual past exam questions, such as AdaptiBar and Strategies & Tactics for the MBE.

 1️⃣ AdaptiBar offers a program for Baby Bar takers (for $295).
 NEW: Use the code “MTYLT10” for 10% off!